Perspicapps-No-Monoliticas/STA-SALUD-TECH/README.md

 ## General Description

-SaludTech de Los Alpes is a microservices-based project designed to handle data ingestion from various data sources.
+SaludTech de Los Alpes is a microservices-based project designed to handle data ingestion, cleaning, anonimizaitiona and tagging from various data sources.
 The project leverages Apache Pulsar for messaging and FastAPI for building the API.
 The project also includes a PostgreSQL database for storing ingested data and uses Docker Compose for container orchestration.

 ## Instructions for Running the Current Docker Compose